9231058/OS-Homework/Homework-2/README.md

 * Sever: server \[server port number\]
-* Client: client \[server host name\] \[server port number\] \[client name\] After successfully contacting the server, the client should support the fol- lowing commands:
+* Client: client \[server host name\] \[server port number\] \[client name\]

+After successfully contacting the server, the client should support the following commands:

 * join [groupID]: registers the client with a group, allowing it to receive and send messages from/to the specified group.
 * send \[groupID\] \[message\]: allows a client to send a message to a group.